Our Take On Binance US

 |Platforms||Web, iOS, Android||Web, iOS, Android|

 Binance.US impressed me with its super-clean user interface and low trading fees.
 My only minor grumbles centered on setting up payment methods with my particular bank, which may not be an issue for other users.
 Overall, Binance.US offers a suitable trading experience for both beginners and experts but could benefit from an easy-to-reach learning center for those new to trading.

 Frequently Asked Questions

 Each exchange brings its own advantages and disadvantages.
 Coinbase makes more information available for beginners right from the home page, whereas Binance offers a cleaner interface overall, combined with lower trading fees.

 Binance.com offers margin trading and futures trading, both of which face heavy regulation in the US.
 To comply with US regulations, Binance launched Binance.US, a separate exchange for US customers.

 USD deposits are insured with pass-through FDIC insurance for up to $250,000.
 However, crypto assets, including USD-based stablecoins, are not insured through the FDIC.

 Binance.US sends out 1099-MISC forms for accounts that earn more than $600 in a calendar year.
 The IRS receives a copy of these forms as well.

-In most cases, fees trading fees on Binance.US are slightly lower than those on Coinbase.
-This is especially true when comparing against Coinbase’s flat fees, which can be up to 10% or more on smaller purchases.
+In most cases, fees trading fees on Binance.US are slightly lower than those on Coinbase Advanced.
+Binance’s fees can be much lower when comparing against Coinbase’s flat fees, which can be up to 10% or more on smaller purchases.